 There are a range of excellent tours and charters departing from the Brunswick Heads Boatharbour.
 Byron Bay Eco Cruises and Kayaks runs award-winning eco-certified cruises on the Brunswick River.
-During the whale season, Blue Bay Whale Watching runs an exciting Whale Watching Tour out of the Brunswick Boat Harbour.
+During the whale season, Blue Bay Whale Watching and Wild Byron run an exciting Whale Watching Tours out of the Brunswick Boat Harbour.
 Whale Watching and diving tours also depart from Byron Bay.

 Boating safety tips and rules

 - Always ensure your vessel is in good working order with proper safety equipment.
 Do not overload your vessel or drink alcohol whilst in control of the boat.

 - Obtain local knowledge of the waterways and check the local weather forecast before setting out for the day.